-Take a trip to Hawaii, and you’ll see people wearing necklaces, or leis, strewn with plumeria flowers.
-Luckily, while this type of plant is synonymous with paradise, it may be easier than you think to grow at home (both indoors as a potted plant as well planted in the garden).
-Read on to discover how to grow a shrub or tree full of plumeria blooms.
-We’ll share everything from this plant’s cultural symbolism to the tools you’ll need to grow one in your garden.
+Take a trip to Hawaii, and you’ll see people wearing necklaces or leis strewn with plumeria flowers.
+Luckily, while this type of plant is synonymous with paradise, it may be easier than you think to grow at home (both indoors as a potted plant and in the garden).
+In this guide, I’ll share my essential tips on how to grow and care for plumeria (frangipani) plants successfully.

 How to Grow Plumeria – The Essentials: